-Pronouns, especially the “self” ones that end in “self” or “selves,” are tricky.
+Using the “self” pronouns correctly can be tough!
+Those are the ones that end in “self” or “selves.”

 Many speakers and writers use them everywhere, but these pronouns have a very limited grammatical purpose: They’re meant to be mirror image of the subject of the sentence or clause they’re in.
 And that’s it.
 Nothing else.